-Marketing automation software and systems automate the process of nurturing a lead via email until qualifying criteria — approved by both marketing and sales — are met.
-At that point, Sales can be instantly notified of prospect interest.
+You can achieve marketing automation success using any of the modern marketing automation software available to automate the process of nurturing a lead via email until qualifying criteria — approved by both marketing and sales — are met.
+At that point, sales can be instantly notified of prospect interest.
 Lead status is updated automatically so that Marketing no longer sends email to a lead being actively worked by Sales.

 Similarly, if Sales finds that a qualified lead is not actually engaged, Sales can update the lead status, passing responsibility for nurturing back to Marketing.
 Lead qualifying criteria can be based on both factual information (industry, company size) but also on the prospect’s online body language, including number of visits to the website, number of pages visited, length of the visit(s), and specific pages visited.

 According to FiveChannels marketing automation refers to the tools marketers use to automate several marketing actions, including emails, social media, and analytics.
 Automation is supposed to make our lives easier, right?
 So, why do so many marketers have trouble automating their systems?

 Marketing automation success depends on how well sales and marketing can align to achieve a single organizational goal: sales.
 Study after study points to the alignment of sales and marketing as a key area for improvement in many organizations, which is not surprising when you consider the high cost of the sales and marketing disconnect.